The Gaussian Double-Bubble and Multi-Bubble Conjectures: Introduction

-\textbf{Acknowledgement.} We thank Francesco Maggi for his continued interest and support, Frank Morgan for many helpful references, and Brian White for informing us of the reference to the recent \cite{CES-RegularityOfMinimalSurfacesNearCones}.
+\textbf{Acknowledgments.} We thank Ramon van Handel for his comments on a preliminary version of this work, Francesco Maggi for his continued interest and support and for pointing us towards a simpler version of the maximum principle than our original one, Frank Morgan for many helpful references, and Brian White for informing us of the reference to the recent \cite{CES-RegularityOfMinimalSurfacesNearCones}.
 We also acknowledge the hospitality of MSRI where part of this work was conducted.